TandonDevOps/IndraABM/capital/origin_of_money/paper.md

     happened during the following periods, reminding the user that the current result is likely to be the final result.

-    It is noticeable that our model barely involves any rule for the trading process.
-Divisibility, durability and transportability are just characteristics of each individual goods, and we just let the agents to trade.
-We leave a lot of randomness - letting the environment to randomly disperse the items to the agents and allowing agents to walk around randomly on the grids and pick another agent to trade.
-Like Kirzner (1992) discussed, "there is thus no systematic discovery procedure upon which we can rely for the spontaneous emergence of superior institutional norms."(p.
-178) The accept, the bidding, the exchange, and most importantly money emerges spontaneously, not being confined by particular system or rules.
+    Of note is the fact that our model only a single rule for trading: agents must discover trades that are mutually beneficial.
+[QUOTE MENGER FROM PRINCIPLES ON TRADE AT UNEQUAL EVALUATIONS.]
+Our model captures this notion by having agents begin with a minimal bid for some good they desire.
+    The agents then "haggle" until they possibly arrive at an exchange ratio for their two goods at which each of them gains utility from trading.
+    As Kirzner (1992) [PRICE DISCOVERY].

+    Divisibility, durability and transportability, while characteristics of individual goods, are not specifically sought out by our agents.
+    Instead, these factors add to the likelihood that a mutually beneficial trade can take place at all.
+For instance, in our model, higher transportability for some good allows trades to take place with more distant agents.

-    While looking at the result of the number of trades for each good, we can always eventually have gold as the medium of exchange, but if middle stage of the trading iteration (like the result got at the 250th trade while the equilibrium is reached at the 600th trade), the most traded goods may not necessary be the same for each time - agents are still learning from their "mistakes".
-"In regard to discovery, market prices (especially disequilibrium prices) should be seen not so much as known signals to be deliberately consulted in order to find out the right thing to do, but rather as spontaneously generated flashing red lights alerting hitherto unwitting market  participants to the possibility of pure entrepreneurial profit or the danger of loss."
+    In running our model, we see that eventually, the good with the best combination of divisibility, durability, and transportability always emerges as the medium of exchange, but if middle stage of the trading iteration (like the result got at the 250th trade while the equilibrium is reached at the 600th trade), the most traded goods may not necessary be the same for each time - agents are still learning from their "mistakes".
+    "In regard to discovery,
+    market prices (especially disequilibrium prices) should be seen not so much as known signals to be deliberately consulted in order to find out the right thing to do, but rather as spontaneously generated flashing red lights alerting hitherto unwitting market  participants to the possibility of pure entrepreneurial profit or the danger of loss."
 (Kirzner, 1992, p.
 150) That's the reason why we are tracking the number of trades during the whole process instead of just recording the final result.
     We are seeing the evolution of agents' trading decisions, and how those decisions accumulate  to our final emerged money.

 - Design Process